Wire strike protection system: Description

 The system is typically mounted around the front of American military helicopters, rescue helicopters and of civilian helicopters involved in agricultural work.
 It is effective when the helicopter strikes the wires at angle of less than 90 degrees and at speeds more than 30 knot.
 The system is designed to cut a 3/8 in steel cable with a breaking strength of 12000 lb.

-The WSPS developed by Bristol, which is typical of most cable cutters today, consists of a roof-mounted cutter, a lower cutter fitted to the fuselage, and a deflector fitted to the middle of the windshield to guide the cable into the cutters.
+The WSPS developed by Bristol, which is typical of most cable cutters, consists of a roof-mounted cutter, a lower cutter fitted to the fuselage, and a deflector fitted to the middle of the windshield to guide the cable into the cutters.
 Sometimes a windshield wiper protector frame is used to stop the cables from catching on wiper motor shafts.
 As installed, the OH-58 WSPS developed by Bristol weighs 16.3 lb and requires 40 man-hours to install.

 Wire Strike Protection System is a registered trademark of Magellan Aerospace, the parent company of Bristol via acquisition.
 Dart Aerospace markets an equivalent apparatus under the name Cable Cutter System.
 Cable cutting systems to protect helicopters have been developed by other manufacturers, including MD Helicopters (1981), Custom Air (1987), Airbus Helicopters (2008 and 2011), and Bell Helicopter (2014).
 Another invention aims to protect the rotor by equipping the control rods with cutting edges.